Alumni 2020 – present

 Ashley Kerr [BS 2018 and an actuarial major] is has an actuarial management position at Auto Owners Insurance, and was previously an associate actuarial analyst at Auto Owners Insurance.
 She received her actuarial certification in 2022.

-Alizabeth Jordan [BS 2018] is in an associate's degree program in audio technology at Northern Michigan College.
+Alizabeth Jordan [BS 2018] received an associate's degree in audio technology from Northern Michigan College in 2021.

 Gozde Cakir [MM 2017] has accepted a tenure-track position as Assistant Professor of Flute at Tennessee Tech University.
 She received her DMA from the Conservatory at the University of Missouri, Kansas City.
 In the fall of 2018, she won the second flute position in the Topeka Symphony.
 She is woodwind instructor at the Harmony project in Kansas Cityand an adjunct flute professor at two universities, Missouri Western State University and Benedictine College.

 Rachael Mills [BME 2017] is Director of Bands in the Pinconning Area Schools.
 She previously taught music in the New Lothrup Area Schools.

 Amy Walling [BME 2017] is a General Music and Choir Teacher, Big Rapids High Schools, since 2020.
 She previously taught music in the Essexville-Hampton Schools.

-Julia Herlein [BME 2016] finished an internship with the Ann Arbor Symphony Youth Orchestra and is now in the Master of Science in Arts Administration program at Boston University.
+Julia Herlein [BME 2016] finished an internship with the Ann Arbor Symphony Youth Orchestra and received a Master of Science in Arts Administration from Boston University.
+She lives in Boston.

 Katelyn [Miller] Lienhart [BME 2016] Kate Lienhart is a 3-5 General Music Teacher and 5th Grade Choir Director for Orchard hill Intermediate School in North Canton.
 She was previously a k-12 music teacher for the Martin, Michigan public schools.
 She then received a masters in music from the University of Akron, where she was a teaching assistant.
 She is a teacher for the Royalton Music Center.